 Pro: Helps With Allergies

-Excess moisture in the air promotes mold growth, and mold causes allergies in many people.
-Individuals who suffer from dust allergies can also benefit from an environment that is lower in humidity, as dust mites, the reason for dust allergies, need a minimum of 70 percent relative humidity to thrive.
+Excess moisture in the air promotes mildew and mold growth, and mold spores cause allergy symptoms in many people.
+Individuals who suffer from dust allergies can also benefit from an environment that is lower in humidity since dust mites — the reason for dust allergies — need between 60 and 80 percent relative humidity to thrive.
 Running a dehumidifier can reduce the relative humidity in your home to 50 percent or lower.
 Eliminating problems with dust mites and mold in your home may result in better health and less reliance on allergy medications.

 Pro: Increases Comfort

-If you had to choose between being in a room that was 80 degrees and 90 percent humidity or a room that was 80 degrees and 40 percent humidity, chances are you'd choose the latter.
-Low humidity can help you to feel more comfortable, even when temperatures are high, as sweat evaporates more easily from your body.
+If you had to choose between being in a room that is 80 degrees and 90 percent humidity or a room that is 80 degrees and 50 percent humidity, chances are you'd choose the latter.
+Lower humidity can help you feel more comfortable, even when temperatures are high, as sweat evaporates more easily from your body in drier air.
 You may be comfortable keeping your thermostat a few degrees higher in the summer, which can save you money on your energy bill.

 Con: Noise and Heat

-A dehumidifier can be surprisingly loud.
-This isn't usually a problem if the dehumidifier is located in a basement, but if you plan to place it in a family room or bedroom, select a model that advertises itself as being quiet enough for those environments.
+Depending on the type of dehumidifier you have, they can be surprisingly loud.
+This noise isn't usually a problem if the dehumidifier is located in a basement, but if you plan to place a dehumidifier in a living space or bedroom, select a model that's quiet enough for those environments.
 Dehumidifiers also tend to blow warm air out of the back of the unit.
-In the winter, this can be an advantage -- but not so much in the summer.
-Position the back of your dehumidifier in a doorway so that it doesn't heat up the room from which you are removing excess moisture.
+While the amount of heat typically is minimal, you can keep it out of the room you're in by facing the back of the dehumidifier into a doorway.

-Monthly energy costs can be over $50, although an increase of $15 to $35 is more typical.
-Fortunately, you are likely to only incur these additional electricity costs during the summer, unless you live in an area that is warm year-round, such as South Florida.
-You can reduce the amount you spend to run the dehumidifier by purchasing an Energy Star model that is built for efficiency.
+If you use a dehumidifier to lower the moisture level in your home, your monthly energy costs may go up by over $50, although an increase of $15 to $35 is more typical.
+Fortunately, you are likely to incur these additional electricity costs only during the summer unless you live in an area that is warm year-round, such as south Florida.
+You can reduce the amount you spend to run the dehumidifier by purchasing an energy-efficient Energy Star model, which will have little effect on your electricity bill.

 Con: Requires Regular Maintenance

-Dehumidifiers collect water in a storage tank that must be routinely emptied and cleaned -- as often as once daily during damp weather conditions.
-Some models also feature a removable air filter that must be cleaned monthly.
+Dehumidifiers collect water in a storage tank that must be routinely emptied and cleaned as often as once daily or more during damp weather conditions.
+Some models also feature a removable air filter that must be cleaned regularly.
 On many dehumidifiers, you can reduce your maintenance requirements by installing a drain hose that empties collected water into a floor-level drain.